What is high blood pressure?

 If your high blood pressure is caused by lifestyle factors, you can take steps to reduce your risk:

 If your high blood pressure is caused by disease or the medicine you take, talk to your doctor.
-He or she may be able to prescribe a different medicine.
+They may be able to prescribe a different medicine.
 Additionally, treating any underlying disease (such as controlling your diabetes) can help reduce your high blood pressure.

 High blood pressure treatment